TheSerumDev/Database-Library/README.md

 # Introduction to the methods:
  #### writeNow($table = string, $columns = array(), $values = array()):
-  - Declaration: <br />Write into table.
+  - Declaration: <br />Write into a table.

   - Example:
     ```php